-Campus ministry includes personnel who have no ministerial credentials (missionary associate), a certified minister (appointed certified), and those licensed or ordained (appointed general missionary).
+Campus ministry includes personnel who have no ministerial credentials (missions associate), a certified minister (appointed certified), and those licensed or ordained (appointed general missionary).

-Campus missionary associates are requested and approved by a local campus missionary/campus director.
+Campus missions associates are requested and approved by a local campus missionary/campus director.

-The category of missionary intern is an approved intern participating in a nationally recognized program.
-Interns are not staff; they are campus missionary interns.
+The category of missions intern is an approved intern participating in a nationally recognized program.
+Campus missions interns are not staff.